ansible/ansible/docs/docsite/rst/guide_vultr.rst

 Introduction
 ````````````
-The purpose of this chaptter is to explain how to get started with Ansible in a Vultr context.
+The purpose of this chapter is to explain how to get started with Ansible in a Vultr context.
 You will find usage examples in the example section in of each module's doc.

 The Vultr modules don't have any dependency other than Ansible itself.